bonewell/franca-capi-someip-sample/README.md

 ```

 In order to run the sample you need two hosts (two PC or two virtual machines).
-Set up the sample for your network (see build/config/vsomeip-service.json and build/config/vsomeip-client.json)
+Set up the sample for your network (see build/build/config/vsomeip-service.json and build/build/config/vsomeip-client.json)
 Change `unicast` fields.

 Steps to run:
-On one of your hosts you have to run vsomeipd.sh and service.sh from build/scripts directory.
-Make `cd build/scripts` before run them.
+On one of your hosts you have to run vsomeipd.sh and service.sh from build/build/scripts directory.
+Make `cd build/build/scripts` before run them.
-On another of your hosts you have to run client.sh from build/scripts directory.
-Make `cd build/scripts` before run them.
+On another of your hosts you have to run client.sh from build/build/scripts directory.
+Make `cd build/build/scripts` before run them.

-**Warning:** unfortuantly, client works only once, next you need to reboot system.
-I'll investigate this issue.